Maybe even better than the real thing - edible brownie batter is the safe-to-eat guilty pleasure late night dessert you've been searching for.

 This makes a whole thing of edible brownie batter, so unless you are gifting some to friends or family, I am going to assume you won't be eating the whole thing at once.

-You need to store your leftovers in an airtight container, and it does need to be left in the refrigerator.
+You need to store your leftover brownie batter in an airtight container, and it does need to be left in the refrigerator.
 It should last up to a week in there, but I've had friends eat theirs up to two weeks from the fridge.

 You can store it in the freezer.
 There, it should last well over a month.
 To thaw, leave it in the fridge for a couple of hours, then take it out and leave it at room temperature for a few minutes.

-Pro tip: Freeze the brownie batter in ice cube trays, Once frozen, put them in an airtight container, that way you can take out just what you want at the time and keep the rest frozen.
+Pro tip: Freeze the brownie batter in an ice cube tray, Once frozen, put them in an airtight container, that way you can take out just what you want at the time and keep the rest frozen.
 It also means the batter thaws faster!

 Customization inspiration

 - Chocolate chips are an obvious choice, especially if you are all about that chocolate.
-You can also experiment with other types of chips like peanut butter, butterscotch, and mint.
+You can also experiment with other types of chips like peanut butter chips, butterscotch, and mint.
 Don't forget the sprinkles!

 - Fudge Sauce and marshmallow sauce are amazing here.
 It's almost like having a brownie ice cream, only even more decadent.
 You can even use other sauces like strawberry or caramel.